The Dark Side of Play-to-Earn: Exploring the Negative Impact of In-Game Monetization

 This target is focused on exploring the dark side of Play-To-Earn dApps.

 The recent crypto bear market has provided a valuable lesson to different kinds of investors.
 The seasoned players have learned the importance of liquidity management, and new entrants have witnessed the consequences of a sagging market.
 In the last quarter, Bitcoin, the largest and most well-known cryptocurrency, has lost over 25% of its value.
-This bear market has been characterized by a loss in investor confidence with liquidity being drained from the market, increased regulatory scrutiny with the entire FTX fiasco, negative sentiments regarding the future of crypto and blockchain technology, etc.
+Investor confidence has dwindled in this bear market, marked by liquidity draining from the market, heightened regulatory scrutiny following the FTX fiasco, and negative sentiments surrounding the future of crypto and blockchain technology.

 Most of the economic and finance experts attribute this fall to the unnecessary hype and speculation that allowed artificial price increments of many cryptocurrencies from late 2017 and early 2018.
-Others believe that the downfall is due to the maturing of the market and the growing realization among people that valuations of the majority of crypto projects are not backed by sound fundamentals.
+Others attribute the downfall to the maturation of the market and people’s growing realization that the valuations of most crypto projects lack solid fundamentals.
 Regardless of the reason, the current market is extremely volatile and poses a huge risk to new investors who plan to enter.

 A current example of such a project can be ‘Gala Games’ powered by the cryptocurrency $GALA.
 Despite having no whitepaper and no concrete tokenomics framework, the token has surged 130% on the year to date (YTD) basis.

 This article aims to uncover the loopholes of current P2E projects and how their token economic models are designed to benefit only the short-term users.
-We will also discuss the issue with a neutral perspective and highlight the key events due to which a P2E token price is bound to plummet with the currently applied frameworks.
+We will also analyze the issue from a neutral perspective, highlighting the key events causing a P2E token price to plummet under the current frameworks.

 Play-to-earn or P2E for short, typically refers to a business model where players can earn real-world or in-game currency by playing games, completing tasks, and performing different activities.
-This in-game currency is usually the project’s native cryptocurrency and is used to reward users.
-These tokens can then be swapped and withdrawn as real-world currency.
-But of course, the mechanics are designed such that exits are minimal, compelling players to rotate the earned currency in game and increase their standings.
+The project’s native cryptocurrency is typically used to reward users in-game, allowing tokens to be exchanged and withdrawn as real-world currency, with exits minimized, compelling players to rotate earned currency and boost their standings.

 Let’s explore some of the reasons why this model is unsustainable and lacks a proper economic viewpoint.